pudgereyem/blog/2020-11-18 Stocks update/index.md

 - **Google Cloud:** \$3.4 billion (+45%)
 - **Google other:** \$5.5 billion (+35%)

 I've definitely noticed that Youtube are advertising much more..
 To the point that I'm sometimes thinking of subscribing to YouTube premium.
 So maybe we'll see an increase of YouTube Premium subscriptions going forward.
-It's hard to analyse that however, since revenue from YouTube premium falls into the segment _"Google other"_ which also includes revenues from app purhcases and hardware sales.
+It's hard to analyse that however, since revenue from YouTube premium falls into the segment _"Google other"_ which also includes revenues from app purchases and hardware sales.

 It's nice to see the revenue growth for Google Cloud.
 Google's CEO Sundar Pichai said in the earnings call that they will break out Google Cloud as a separate reporting segment in Q4.